Nikon D850 vs Panasonic G90

 Studio photographers will appreciate that the Nikon D850 (unlike the G90) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D850 and the G90 are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the G90 followed on from the Panasonic G80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D850 and G90 can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Panasonic G90 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D850 or the Panasonic G90 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.